Term Life vs. Whole Life Insurance: Which Should You Choose?

 Frequently Asked Questions

 Many term life policies include a conversion option that allows you to convert some or all of your term coverage to a permanent (whole or universal life) policy without a new medical exam.
 This is a valuable feature because it gives you the flexibility to secure affordable coverage now while preserving the option to upgrade later if your needs change.
-Conversion options typically have time limits (for example, you must convert before the term expires or before a certain age, often 65 or 70).
+Conversion options typically have time limits — you must convert before the term expires or before a certain age, often 65 or 70.
 Check your specific policy for its conversion terms and deadlines.

 Whole life insurance is generally not considered a good investment when compared to other investment options.
 The cash value growth rate of 2% to 4% is significantly lower than the historical average return of a diversified stock portfolio (approximately 7% to 10% annually).
 Additionally, whole life policies have high fees and commissions that reduce your returns, especially in the early years.
 For most people, the strategy of buying term life and investing the premium difference in a diversified portfolio produces superior long-term results.
 However, whole life insurance can serve legitimate estate planning and wealth transfer purposes for high-net-worth individuals.